phyllsmoyo/Project_02_ML_Logistic_Regression/README.md

-Using LOgistic Regression to classify.
+Using Logistic Regression to classify.